hashicorp/setup-packer/README.md

 `arguments` supports all options available for the respective `command`.

-The arguments must be provided as a single string.
-Multiple arguments should be concatenated like so: `-color=false -on-error=abort`
+The arguments can be provided as a single string or over multiple lines with the pipe operator.
+If provided on a single line they should be concatenated like so: `-color=false -on-error=abort`

 #### `target`